Dan McKernan, Founder & President

-Tom McKernan, Co-founder & Operations Director
+Tom McKernan, Co-founder & Facilities Director

 Owner of McKernan Farm, Tom is an active member of the Chelsea community.
 A former pharmacist, Tom is now the Township Supervisor for the township of Sylvan.
 Tom grew up on McKernan Farm when it was simply a family farm.
 He has hands on experience taking care of farm animals when growing up.

-Kelly Holt, Marketing & Community Outreach Director
+Kelly Holt, Executive Director

 Kelly is a former entrepreneur who launched and ran a publication for 3+ years before transitioning from media to branding and marketing.
 In her diverse marketing career, she helped launch 4 brands (1 internationally), ran campaigns alongside larger companies like Yeti and KIND bars, planned and hosted quarterly event series’, and organized email, content and social marketing strategies for subscription-based revenue models, paid programs, and product brands.